amirhossein-dezhboro/ai-project-searchalgos/README.md

 # AI-Project-SearchAlgos
 Hey...
 This repository have been created for those who are curious about how search algorithms work!

+* the executable application for windows, linux, macintosh, android and ios will be ready soon and will be shared here.
 # Getting Started
 repository is a whole Unity Project so that contains many assets.
 All the codes are stored in "/assets/scripts" folder.